Public Sector Equality Duty

 - Review our equality objectives to meet the specific duties;

-- Review on a regular basis our equal opportunities policy and race equality policy and our special education needs policy and disability policy;
+- Review on a regular basis our equal opportunities policy, our special education needs and disability policy and our accessibility plan;

 - Have due regard to the aims of the general equality duty by ensuring that staff have appropriate information for decision-making.